-View the footage, then take action to urge HelloFresh to ban Thai coconut milk from its supply chain.
+Whole Foods continues to sell coconut milk from Thailand, including brands from several companies that were named by industry workers as having sourced coconuts obtained via monkey labor.
+View the footage, then take action to urge Whole Foods to ban Thai coconut milk from its supply chain.

 In nature, macaques live in large groups with strict hierarchies and an intense focus on social relationships.
 But at one of the facilities investigated, juvenile monkeys slated to be trained for coconut picking were kept away from other members of their own species in cages.
 At another facility, investigators saw a chained female monkey who was also kept away from other monkeys, with no food or water nearby and little access to shade.

 Monkeys in training are kept chained with rigid metal collars around their necks.
 Handlers use intimidation and abuse to teach them to obey.
 Investigative footage shows one trainer striking a monkey, dangling him by the neck, and then whipping him with the tether.

 A boy attempting to train another frightened monkey jerks him by the chain around his neck and repeatedly dangles him in the air—likely restricting or cutting off his oxygen supply—as he desperately tries to grab the tether.

 Monkeys Endure Bites, Stings, and Broken Bones

 When their training is complete, the monkeys are sold to coconut pickers.
 An employee at one farm investigators visited revealed that while the monkeys are climbing trees, they’re frequently bitten by ants and stung by hornets, which can be fatal.
 The worker went on to say that the animals sometimes incur broken bones from falling out of the trees or being violently yanked down.